 Keep the following guidelines in mind:

-- No class in your major or minor may be taken Pass/Fail.
+- No class in your concentration or academic minor may be taken Pass/Fail.

 - The 4th term of your language requirement may not be taken Pass/Fail.